eclipse-embed-cdt/web-jekyll/pages/toolchain/path.md

-Forgetting to set the toolchain path, or setting a wrong value, is easy to diagnose, since the Eclipse editor will be full of red markers to all definitions related to system headers, and, even more explictly, the build will fail:
+Forgetting to set the toolchain path, or setting a wrong value, is easy to diagnose, since the Eclipse editor will be full of red markers to all definitions related to system headers, and, even more explicitly, the build will fail:

 ![Missing or wrong path]({{ site.baseurl }}/assets/images/2014/02/NoToolchainPath.png)